Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

 \paragraph*{Outlook.} While we have introduced our theory in the context of epithelial tissue mechanics, we believe it applies more broadly.
 Non-epithelial tissues, like those composed of protrusive, mesenchymal cells, do not form tension nets in the strict ATN sense, but their architecture and shape are also controlled by balancing active contractile stresses against bulk elasticity.
-Beyond the biological setting, 2D fluid or ferro-fluid foams~\cite{Elias.etal1999, Weaire.etal2005} correspond to the limiting case where all $\tau_{ij}=\tau=\mathrm{const}$.
+Beyond the biological setting, 2d fluid or ferro-fluid foams~\cite{Elias.etal1999, Weaire.etal2005} correspond to the limiting case where all $\tau_{ij}=\tau=\mathrm{const}$.
 Tension dynamics could be introduced, for instance, through chemical reactions within foam bubbles.
 As explained in the companion paper~\cite{Claussen.etal2026a}, there is also a close connection to granular materials and truss networks, which can be understood as the mechanical Legendre dual of tension nets.
 In granular materials, one typically studies the ensemble of compatible (force-balanced) stress configurations for a given physical arrangement of particles.
 This is, in a sense, the dual of the problem considered in the present study.
-In future work, the Legendre duality might, therefore, provide a starting point for building a continuum theory for granular matter.
+In future work, this Legendre duality might provide a starting point for continuum theories for granular matter.
 Indeed, previous phenomenological approaches postulate that granular materials can also be described by ``emergent elasticity''~\cite{Nampoothiri.etal2022}.
+Lastly, one may ask if the tension-metric-based approach can be generalized from tissue sheets to three-dimensional ``volumetric'' tissues.
+In 3d, Riemannian geometry becomes considerably richer~\cite{Lee2018}.

-To conclude, we believe that our theory provides a general framework for the emergent elasticity and plasticity of matter whose microscopic mechanics is not governed by conventional constitutive laws but by independently controlled active forces.
+To conclude, we believe that our theory provides a general framework for the emergent elasticity and plasticity of active solids, matter whose microscopic mechanics is not governed by conventional constitutive laws but by independently controlled active forces.
 It quantitatively explains how these local active forces generate large-scale shape.